ImranTayyab01/ImranTayyab01/README.md

 ## Hi, I'm Imran Tayyab 👋

-I'm a Computer Science student who is learning programming step by step.
+I'm a Computer Science student and learning programming and also have keen interest in software development  and systems security.
 I use GitHub to practice coding and build projects while improving my skills.
 I am passionate to learn cyber security